WADVahag/reactToDoWithLS/README.md

 # reactToDoWithLS

-1 Basic Setup a.
-Set up a simple React project (no need for complex folder structures). b.
-Use functional components and React hooks.
-2 Core Features a.
-Add a To-Do Item: Allow the user to add a new item to the to-do list through a simple input field and submit button. b.
-View List: Display the list of to-do items.
-Each item should show the text and a "Delete" button. c.
-Delete Item: Allow the user to delete an item from the list.
-3 UI/UX a.
-Basic styling to make the list and input field clear and organized. b.
-Show a message when there are no items in the list (e.g., "No tasks to display").
-4 Bonus (Optional, if time allows) a.
-Add a checkbox for each item to mark it as complete. b.
-Use local storage to persist the to-do list between page reloads.
+This is a simple To-Do List application built with React, stored in the `client` folder of this repository.
+The application allows users to add, delete, and mark tasks as completed.
+Tasks are saved to the browser's local storage, so they remain available even after refreshing the page.

+## Features

+- **Add Task**: Type a task in the input field and click "Add" or press Enter to add it to the list.
+- **Delete Task**: Remove tasks by clicking the "Delete" button.
+- **Mark as Complete**: Mark tasks as completed by checking the checkbox, which applies a strikethrough to the task text.
+- **Persistent Storage**: Tasks are stored in local storage to keep them across sessions.

+## Setup

+To get the project running, follow these steps:

+1. Navigate to the `client` folder:
+    ```bash
+    cd reactToDoWithLS/client
+    ```

+2. Install the necessary dependencies:
+    ```bash
+    npm install
+    ```

+3. Start the development server:
+    ```bash
+    npm start
+    ```